apigee/apigee-go-gen/README.md

 go install github.com/micovery/apigee-yaml-toolkit/cmd/...@latest
 ```

-This will download, build and install the `proxy-tool` into your `$GOPATH/bin` directory
+This will download, build and install the `apigee-go-gen` into your `$GOPATH/bin` directory

 You can change the `@latest` tag for any other version that has been tagged. (e.g. `@v0.1.8`)